AkshayShukla16/totalitycorp-frontend-challenge/README.md

 Our Ecommerce web app is built with modern technologies, including React.js for the front-end, React Bootstrap for styling, React Router for seamless navigation, MongoDB for data storage, and Node.js for the backend.
 We are committed to providing a secure and enjoyable shopping experience for our users.

-## Usage
-Explain how to use your Ecommerce web app.
-Provide examples, code snippets, or screenshots to guide users through its functionality.

 ## Technologies Used
-List the technologies, frameworks, and libraries you used to build your project.
-For example:
+List the technologies, frameworks, and libraries  used to build  project.

 HTML, CSS, JavaScript
 React.js